Losant/losant-docs/docs/workflows/edge-workflows.md

 ## Deleting Edge Workflows

-Cloud workflows can be deleted directly by clicking the "Delete Flow" button at the bottom of the workflow's Properties panel.
+Edge workflows can be deleted directly by clicking the "Delete Flow" button at the bottom of the workflow's Properties panel.
 They can also be deleted by clicking the "Delete" icon in your application's workflow list.

 ![Delete Workflow](/images/workflows/workflow-delete.png "Delete Workflow")